December 7, 2016 - class is FULL

-This course is designed for PC users and uses Microsoft Excel 2013.
+This course is designed for PC users and uses Microsoft Excel 2016 Pro.
 A limited quantity of laptops are available to borrow.
 For Mac users, click here.

 About the Program

-This course is designed for participants with advanced-beginner to intermediate skill level using Excel.
-Participants should be comfortable using Excel and have some familiarity with its basic functions.
-This course is not designed for people with no Excel experience.
+This course is designed for participants with intermediate skill level using Excel.
+Participants should be comfortable using Excel and have familiarity with its basic functions.
+This course is not for beginners or designed for people with no Excel experience.

 David Ravetch has been a UCLA accounting faculty member for over 25 years.
 He has received numerous teaching awards as well as the California Society of Certified Public Accountants' Faculty Merit Award.
 He was named as the director of the undergraduate accounting program by the Anderson School, where he served for seven years.
 Ravetch has taught several Executive Education classes at the Rady School, including the popular Accounting and Finance for Non Financial Managers.